Sav019/Udacity_project_disaster_response_pipeline/README.md

 ## File Descriptions
 The project includes the following files and folders:

-- "app/": This folder contains the files for the Flask web app.
-  - "run.py": Starts the Flask web app and displays the visualizations and classification results.
-  - "templates/": This folder contains the HTML templates for the web app, including "master.html" and "go.html".
 - "data/": This folder contains the raw data files and the ETL pipeline.
   - "disaster_categories.csv": The raw data file containing the message categories.
   - "disaster_messages.csv": The raw data file containing the disaster messages.